-Rather than instructing two solicitors – why not hire a divorce negotiator to help you reach an amicable settlement?
+Rather than instructing two solicitors – why not hire Divorce Negotiator to help you reach an amicable settlement?

-For a start, divorce negotiators charge far less than solicitors.
-Their average total fee is around £500, and it’s shared between you, not each .
+For a start, Divorce Negotiator charge far less than solicitors.
+Our costs can be shared between you and not each.
 Constructive discussions and negotiations make the process quicker, easier and less stressful.
 We work with you both to help you come to a settlement that’s fair for everyone – rather than one party benefitting over the other.

-You’ll also have to factor in the court fee, you have to pay whether you actually appear in chambers or not.
-In 2016 this fee rose from £410 to £550, and there is a proposal to possibly increase it again to £750 in the near future.
+You’ll also have to factor in the court fee of £550, you have to pay whether you actually appear in chambers or not.

 Depending on your circumstances you may be exempt from payment of these court fees if you receive any of the following benefits:

 - Income Support